EArtiges/EArtiges.github.io/_posts/2021-04-01-Turing-patterns-part-2.md

 \begin{pmatrix} - & - \\ + & +\end{pmatrix}
 $$

-It's a very elegant result, that tells us that for a Turing pattern to emerge, we need one of the two quantities to be a self-activator (more of $$u$$ means increased generation of $$u$$, like the cheaters) and the other to be a self-inhibitor (more of $$v$$ means decreased generation of $$v$$, like the sheeps).
-Independently, we need one quantity to activate the other (more $$u$$ means an increased generation of $$v$$, like healthy people and covid cases) and one quantity to inhibit the other (more $$v$$ means slower generation of $$u$$, like the chemical B that inhibits chemical A).
+It's a very elegant result, that tells us that for a Turing pattern to emerge, we need one of the two quantities to be a self-activator (more of $$u$$ means increased generation of $$u$$, like the cheaters) and the other to be a self-inhibitor (more of $$v$$ means decreased generation of $$v$$, <a href="https://eartiges.github.io/complex-systems/complexity/turing-patterns/p5.js/2021/04/01/Turing-patterns-part-1.html" target="_blank">like the sheeps</a>).
+Independently, we need one quantity to activate the other (more $$u$$ means an increased generation of $$v$$, <a href="https://eartiges.github.io/complex-systems/complexity/turing-patterns/p5.js/2021/04/01/Turing-patterns-part-1.html" target="_blank">like healthy people and covid cases</a>) and one quantity to inhibit the other (more $$v$$ means slower generation of $$u$$, <a href="https://eartiges.github.io/complex-systems/complexity/turing-patterns/p5.js/2021/04/01/Turing-patterns-part-1.html" target="_blank">like the chemical B that inhibits chemical A</a>).
 All combinations of these two conditions are possible, each corresponding to a specific matrix above.

 # Part III.
 Endgame: trials of the pattern

 Take a deep breath, go have a walk, have a drink of water: we did it.
 We just built our first lightsaber: the trio of conditions for Turing patterns to emerge.
 Now, it's time that we put it to the test and go all chop-chop with it.
 We will solve a system of RC equations with it: the <a href="https://en.wikipedia.org/wiki/Brusselator" trget="_blank">Brusselator</a>.
-Under this 80s sci-fi villain movie name we find a set of two relatively simple equations (using the nice set of parameter that Begoña Peña (a researcher at the university of Zaragoza) give us in <a href="https://www.researchgate.net/publication/11620469_Stability_of_Turing_patterns_in_the_Brusselator_model" target="_blank"> this paper</a>; $$c_v=8, c_u=1, a=4.5$$):
+Under this 80s sci-fi villain movie name we find a set of two relatively simple equations (using the nice set of parameter that Begoña Peña, a researcher at the university of Zaragoza, give us in <a href="https://www.researchgate.net/publication/11620469_Stability_of_Turing_patterns_in_the_Brusselator_model" target="_blank"> this paper</a>; $$c_v=8, c_u=1, a=4.5$$):

 $$ \frac{du}{dt} = a - (b+1)u + u^2v + \Delta u$$